- Take your time in making financial decisions after the death of your spouse.

 While it’s generally wise to prioritize big decisions such as selling your house, or buying or selling investments, make sure your bills are paid in a timely fashion (you might consider setting the recurring ones up on auto-pay), and file for any death benefits from life insurance policies.

+Get a handle on your spending with our Budget Checkup.
 You’ll also want to review your immediate insurance needs, from health coverage to term life insurance, if you still have dependents such as young children and will need to protect them in case you die.
 Depending on your age, you should also review your Social Security Survivors Benefits options.

 If you’re in a same-sex marriage, you are entitled to all of the same state and federal benefits as opposite-sex married couples.
 This means federal benefits, such as Social Security death benefits and COBRA continuation of health insurance coverage, will apply.